kunalnagar/kunalnagar.in/index.md

 Before that, I was at [ScaleGrid][scalegrid], enabling users to manage their database clusters by creating dashboards and monitoring solutions.

-<hr />

 Use JavaScript responsibly.
 Make the web faster, and a little [whimsical](/404).

+<hr />

+Here's some music I like:

+<iframe src="https://open.spotify.com/embed/playlist/17jbCOYI8OwCGzS9S6xskE" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 [circleci]: https://circleci.com/
 [homex]: https://homex.com/